TEF Canada Speaking Practice: The Complete Expression Orale Guide

 What is the TEF Canada Expression Orale?

-For many Express Entry candidates, the speaking section is the most nerve-wracking part of TEF Canada.
-Unlike reading or listening, you can't go back and check your answers.
+For many Express Entry candidates, speaking is the most nerve-wracking part of TEF Canada.
+You can't reread a passage or check answers.
 It's you, the examiner, and 15 minutes to show what you can do in French.
+The test body confirms speaking is scored 0-450, and CLB 7 sits at 310-348 (Le Français des Affaires, 2026).

-Access our TEF Canada practice hub to work through all four test sections with timed drills.
+Access the TEF Canada practice hub to work through all four sections with timed drills.

 Key Takeaways

-• Examiners score five criteria: fluency, vocabulary, grammar, pronunciation, task completion.
+• Examiners assess fluency, vocabulary range, grammar, pronunciation, and task completion.

-• Recording yourself and timing your responses is the single most effective home practice habit.
+• Recording yourself and timing each task is the single most effective home habit.

 What Does the TEF Canada Expression Orale Actually Test?

-The Expression Orale tests your ability to communicate spontaneously in real-world French situations.
-Examiners score across five criteria: fluency and coherence, vocabulary range, grammatical accuracy, pronunciation and intonation, and task completion.
-A score of CLB 7 (310-348 points) is the target for competitive Express Entry profiles.
-(France Éducation International, 2025)
+The Expression Orale tests spontaneous communication in real-world French situations, and it is graded by assessors, not a machine (Alliance Française Canada, 2026).
+Examiners weigh five things: fluency and coherence, vocabulary range, grammatical accuracy, pronunciation and intonation, and task completion.
+CLB 7 means 310-348 points, the band most competitive Express Entry profiles aim for.

 How Is the TEF Canada Speaking Section Structured?

-The Expression Orale runs approximately 15 minutes and is divided into two distinct tasks, both conducted face-to-face with a trained examiner.
-The full section is worth 0-450 points, and your score maps directly to a CLB level used by IRCC for immigration purposes.
+The Expression Orale runs about 15 minutes across two tasks, both face-to-face with a trained examiner and recorded for double assessment (Le Français des Affaires, 2026).
+The full section is scored 0-450, and that number maps to a CLB level IRCC uses for Express Entry points.

-A role-play or discussion with the examiner.
-This task carries more weight in your overall score.
-Common scenarios include resolving a complaint, planning an event, or negotiating a solution.
-Silence longer than 3-4 seconds costs points — filler phrases like C'est une bonne question buy thinking time while keeping the interaction natural.
+Section B is a role-play where you must persuade the examiner of a position.
+It runs roughly 10 minutes and carries real weight in the score.
+Common scenarios include convincing someone to choose an option, resolving a disagreement, or defending a recommendation.
+Silence longer than 3-4 seconds breaks the flow.
+Bridging phrases like C'est une bonne question buy thinking time while keeping the exchange natural.

 CLB Score Targets: What Score Do You Actually Need?